battlecode/battlecode-server-2017/specs.md

 -   * Added more detailed unit descriptions in specs as well as fixing typographical errors.
 -   * Improve Java documentation.
 -   * Added an example for action delay in the specs.
+-   * You can now sense the locations of the broadcasting robots instead of just the robots.

 Appendices
 ------------